 Over the time that's elapsed since he took his first photography class at Cal Arts, Michael Jang has kept himself more than busy.
 He's photographed ghoulish celebs at the Beverly Hilton, young punks at Ramones shows (and then in garages), and his family.
-Perhaps most humorous of all are his photographs of aspiring TV news anchors, published by VICE last year.
+Perhaps most humorous of all are his photographs of aspiring TV news anchors, published by VICE a couple of years ago.

 I called Michael to talk about his life in photography, the origins of his involvement with the medium, and what's up next.

 VICE: A lot of the people you photographed for College look a whole lot like current art-school weirdos.

 Michael Jang: Yeah [laughs], 40 years later – yet it seems to be relevant, somehow.

 Well, I got accepted to a design school and photography was just an elective.
 So I just took it for fun.
 The teacher showed pictures from Diane Arbus, and Lee Friedlander, and Robert Frank, and Garry Winogrand – which was a trip because I thought it was just going to be Ansel Adams.

 Some of your photos were just homework then.

 Two projects were – The Jangs and The Beverly Hilton – where I just crashed parties for a semester.
 It was all celebrities, so I’d put on a suit and tie and sneak in.
 I went every weekend until they finally kicked me out.

 So College was a sort of by-product of these assignments?